AnthonyJCampbell/Computer-Architecture/ls8/README.md

 ## Step 0: IMPORTANT: inventory what is here!

 * Make a list of files here.
+- CPU We parse instructions and store/mutate/return data here
+- ls8 is the computer itself, including the CPU.
+It gets started here.
+- /asm is our compiler to assembly code.

 * Write a short 3-10-word description of what each file does.

 * Note what has been implemented, and what hasn't.

 * Read this whole file.

 * Skim the spec.

 ## Step 1: Add the constructor to `cpu.py`